stsewd/stsewd.github.io/posts/xss-in-djang-impersonate-and-django-gravatar2.rst

 Exploitation
 ~~~~~~~~~~~~

-Identified the vulnerable code, the next step was to find a way to exploit it.
 Searching for the usage of the ``get_redir_field`` function,
 I found it was used in two views related to listing users: